 This course gives you the opportunity to examine the complexities of the market for the following sectors: commercial, residential, industrial, leisure, and rural property, both in the UK and overseas.

 Singapore, Dubai, Brussels, Hong Kong and the UK – just some of the destinations where graduates of this course have gone onto work, and so could you.
 Whether you wish to pursue a career in commercial, rural, residential or industrial property, our Real Estate Development course will develop your skills, networks and confidence.

-Accredited by the Royal Institute of Chartered Surveyors (RICS), this is the ideal launch pad into the professional world of real estate.
+Accredited by the Royal Institution of Chartered Surveyors (RICS), this is the ideal launch pad into the professional world of real estate.
 You will learn about acquisition, sales, letting, development and management of property interests and investments, town and country planning and building construction.
 Alongside this, you will develop and understanding of vernacular architecture and the psychology of sales, letting and negotiation, ensuring you have the full set of skills sought by prospective employers.

 Many real estate students come to us having undertaken some property work experience, although we will assist you in securing a work placement or internship during your time with us in any area of real estate that you wish to broaden your horizons.
 There is the added opportunity to take part in an overseas study tour to explore other property markets.

 You might even choose to take a year out of your studies after your second year to commence the first year of the RICS Assessment of Professional Competence (APC).
 This is also open to you when you complete the course in its entirety and secure employment.
 Should you choose to enter rural practice after graduating, you would also be encouraged to seek professional members of the Central Association of Agricultural Valuers (CAAV).

 - A Level: BCC – min.104 UCAS Tariff points (to include at least two A Levels)